elstamey/elstamey.github.io/presentations/cleaverStarterDeck/deck.md

 </select>

 --

+# Something Happened

+--

 ### Something happened

-In a workflow, usually something happens and then your object's status is updated to reflect that something happened.
+In a workflow, usually something happens and THEN your object's status is updated to reflect that something happened.

+There aren't 9 PENDING states.
+There is ONE PENDING and 9 reasons for it to be PENDING

+Events can record what happened

 --